 The team’s goal is to make each person as independent as possible, at the highest functional level they can achieve.
 Our transdisciplinary approach means a panel of professionals oversees treatment.
 Teams include:

 - Vocational rehabilitation counselors

 - Case managers

 - Rehabilitation technicians

-- Bilingual treatment professionals
+- Bilingual treatment professionals and cultural adaptations

 Preparation for Real Life Settings